We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - gastroesophageal reflux disease

 It may be a combination of factors that set off the chain reaction.
-Despite all of the potential triggers, it’s not always possible to identify the exact cause.
+Since there are so many potential triggers, it’s not always possible to identify the exact cause.

 Anyone who has asthma is at risk of having an acute exacerbation.
 That risk is greater if you’ve had one before, especially if it was serious enough for an emergency room visit.
 Other risk factors include: